Astewart1510/bench_mark/README.md

 2. Run test script
 `./occlum_run_bench_mark.sh`

-Expect the results of the test to be dispalyed on the terminal or viewed in a "results.txt" file.
+Expect the results of the test to be logged to the terminal or they can be viewed in a "results.txt" file.

 eg.
 ```bash